What is thalidomide?

-The drug thalidomide was originally developed in Germany in 1954 by the pharmaceutical company Chemi Grünenthal.
-It was marketed in the United Kingdom by Distillers (Biochemicals) Ltd under the brand name Distaval from April 1958.
-It was also known as Asmaval, Distaval Forte, Tensival, Valgis, Valgraine (Source – TVAC 1999).
+Thalidomide is a sedative drug that was originally developed in Germany in 1954 by the pharmaceutical company Chemie Grünenthal.
+It was marketed in the United Kingdom by Distillers (Biochemicals) Ltd under the brand name Distaval from April 1958 until late 1961.
+Elsewhere it has been known as Asmaval, Distaval Forte, Tensival, Valgis, Valgraine.

-The main impairments caused by thalidomide affect the limbs and is usually bilateral – either both arms or both legs or all four limbs.
-The most severe impairment is known as phocomelia.
-This is a condition where the long bones of some or all limbs are misshapen and where the hands and feet, which can be either substantially fully-formed, malformed or rudimentary, arise almost on the trunk.
+The main impairments caused by thalidomide affect the limbs and are usually bilateral – either both arms or both legs or all four limbs.
+The most severe impairment is known as phocomelia which is a condition where the long bones of some or all limbs are misshapen and where the hands and feet, which can be either mostly fully-formed, malformed or rudimentary, arise almost on the trunk.

 The late Professor Smithells, of the Department of Child Health and Paediatrics at Leeds University, has said, “There was a dramatic disappearance of this type of deformity within a year of the drug’s withdrawal.”

-This was particularly true in Germany where the drug was contained in a preparation called Contergan, which was sold over the counter in pharmacies.
-The use of Contergan resulted in the births of 6,000 grossly malformed children, of whom 2,000 have survived.
-Lack of limbs, and therefore of skin area, resulted in extreme sensitivity to high temperatures and some deaths.
-Severe internal injuries have caused others.
+In contrast, in Germany the drug was contained in a preparation called Contergan, which was sold over the counter in pharmacies.
+The use of Contergan resulted in the births of at least 6,000 impaired children, of whom only 2,000 have survived.
+These figures are, of course, based on known deaths and survivors and are likely to be much higher.